Frequently Asked Questions¶

 Like for the question above, we consider ngless to be related to but not overlapping with the CWL (Common Workflow Language).

-In particular, much of functionality of ngless can also be accessed in CWL workflow, using our CWL wrappers.
+In particular, much of functionality of ngless can also be accessed in CWL workflow, using our command line wrappers all of which have CWL wrappers.

 How does ngless interact with job schedulers and HPC clusters?¶